MetaMask/metamask-docs/snaps/concepts/execution-environment.md

 This allows MetaMask to restrict access to global JavaScript APIs and to isolate a Snap's code from other parts of the application.

-There's no DOM, no Node.js built-ins, and no platform-specific APIs other than the default `snap` global and MetaMask's `ethereum` global.
+This environment does not have a DOM, Node.js built-ins, or platform-specific APIs other than the default `snap` global and MetaMask's `ethereum` global.

 :::note
 A Snap can access the [Snaps API](apis.md#snaps-api) using the `snap` global, and the